Emersonandrey11/BareSTM32/readme.md

 GNU Arm Toolchain is a set of tools used to compile, link, flash and degub code into hardware.
 Its a open-souce tool developed by its own community and it is one of the most toolchain used.
 This toolchain can de downloaded to [GNU Arm Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)

+## Basics of microcontroller programming

+When we are programming microcontroller, we're basically writing 8-bit, 16-bit or 32-bit values into memmory location.

 ## Coding

 The code should include: